Accidents can happen in the blink of an eye, even in the comfort of your home.

-Most standard homeowners insurance policies cover for these four types of coverage:
+Most standard homeowners insurance policies cover these four types of coverage:

 There are additional types of coverage that are considered add-ons like medical payments, personal property and sewer backup.

-Your, homeowner’s policy will pay to rebuild or repair your home in the case of certain disasters like fire, hurricane, hail and lightning.
+Your homeowner’s policy will pay to rebuild or repair your home in the case of specified disasters like fire, hurricane, hail and lightning.
 Typically, your policy will also cover detached areas of your home like a garage or gazebo.
-A general rule of thumb when purchasing coverage is to make sure you buy enough to cover the expense of completely rebuilding your home.
+A general rule of thumb when purchasing coverage is to buy enough insurance to cover the expense of completely rebuilding your home.

-This coverage type protects you from financial losses from property damage and personal injury to others if you are found legally responsible.
-This also covers damage caused by your family members and even your pets.
-Liability protection covers court expenses and any court awards, which is determined within your policy.
+Liability insurance protects you from financial losses from property damage and personal injury to others if you are found legally responsible.
+This insurance also covers damage caused by your family members and even your pets.
+Liability protection covers court awards and expenses, depending on your policy.
 If you think you need more liability protection than the average homeowner’s policy offers, consider an umbrella liability policy, which provides broader protection and higher liability limits.

-In the event that your home is damaged to the extent that you’re unable to stay there, this coverage type pays for the additional costs of living somewhere else until your home is repaired or rebuilt.
-This includes hotel and restaurant bills, as well as other costs you incur during that time.
+If damages make your home uninhabitable, this kind of coverage pays for the additional costs of living somewhere else until your home is repaired or rebuilt.
+It could include hotel and restaurant expenses, as well as other costs you may incur during that time.
 This coverage does have limits, and in some cases, a time limit.
-In addition, if you rent out part of your home, ALE will cover you for the amount of rent you would have collected if you’re home hadn’t been destroyed.
+In addition, if you rent out part of your home, ALE will cover you for the amount of rent you would have collected if your home hadn’t been destroyed

-There are some important exclusions to note under homeowners insurance that will help you decide whether additional insurance is necessary.
-Keep in mind that most policies offer additional, optional protection (like hazard insurance) for things that aren’t covered under homeowners insurance.
+There are some crucial exclusions to note under homeowners insurance that will help you decide whether additional coverage is necessary.
+Keep in mind that most policies offer extra, optional protection (like hazard insurance) for things that aren’t covered under homeowners insurance.

 Earthquake and flood damage

-If you have an issue with your sewage system, such as an overflow or backup, this is typically not covered, but can be purchased under a separate policy.
+Issues involving your sewage system, such as an overflow or backup, are typically not covered, but it can be purchased under a separate policy.